-Q11.
 What if I worked more than one job during the thirteen week period?

 If you worked for more than one employer doing similar jobs during the thirteen weeks before the accident, the wages and other compensation you received from each job should be included in your average weekly wage.
 This is called "concurrent similar employment."
-(See "Second Jobs and Side Businesses" at page 51).
+(See "Second Jobs and Side Businesses" at page71).

-Q12.
 Am I entitled to review the calculation of my average weekly wage?